Copenhagen: Middle Ages

-In 1186, a letter from Pope Urban III states that the castle of Hafn (Copenhagen) and its surrounding lands, including the town of Hafn, were given to Absalon, Bishop of Roskilde (1158–1191) and Archbishop of Lund (1177–1201), by King Valdemar I. Upon Absalon's death, the property was to come into the ownership of the Bishopric of Roskilde.
+In 1186, a letter from Pope Urban III states that King Valdemar I gave the castle of Hafn (Copenhagen) and its surrounding lands, including the town of Hafn, to Absalon, Bishop of Roskilde (1158–1191) and Archbishop of Lund (1177–1201).
+Upon Absalon's death, the property was to come into the ownership of the Bishopric of Roskilde.
 Around 1200, the Church of Our Lady was constructed on higher ground to the northeast of the town, which began to develop around it.

 As the town became more prominent, it was repeatedly attacked by the Hanseatic League.
 In 1368, it was successfully invaded during the Second Danish-Hanseatic War.
-As the fishing industry thrived in Copenhagen, particularly in the trade of herring, the city began expanding to the north of Slotsholmen.
-In 1254, it received a charter as a city under Bishop Jakob Erlandsen who garnered support from the local fishing merchants against the king by granting them special privileges.
+As the fishing industry thrived in Copenhagen, particularly in the herring trade, the city began expanding to the north of Slotsholmen.
+In 1254, it received a city charter under Bishop Jakob Erlandsen who garnered support from the local fishing merchants against the king by granting them special privileges.
 In the mid 1330s, the first land assessment of the city was published.

 With the establishment of the Kalmar Union (1397–1523) between Denmark, Norway and Sweden, by about 1416 Copenhagen had emerged as the capital of Denmark when Eric of Pomerania moved his seat to Copenhagen Castle.
 The University of Copenhagen was inaugurated on 1 June 1479 by King Christian I, following approval from Pope Sixtus IV.
 This makes it the oldest university in Denmark and one of the oldest in Europe.
 Originally controlled by the Catholic Church, the university's role in society was forced to change during the Reformation in Denmark in the late 1530s.